Iron: Allotropes

-At least four allotropes of iron (differing atom arrangements in the solid) are known, conventionally denoted α, γ, δ, and ε.
+Three different arrangements of iron atoms in solid iron are observed at ordinary pressures.
+These allotropes are conventionally denoted α, γ, δ, and ε.

-The first three forms are observed at ordinary pressures.
 As molten iron cools past its freezing point of 1538 °C, it crystallizes into its δ allotrope, which has a body-centered cubic (bcc) crystal structure.
 As it cools further to 1394 °C, it changes to its γ-iron allotrope, a face-centered cubic (fcc) crystal structure, or austenite.
 At 912 °C and below, the crystal structure again becomes the bcc α-iron allotrope.
+In the transition from body-centered to face centered, the crystal expands along one axis and contracts along the other two axis, resulting in a net reduction of volume of about 0.41 percent.

-The physical properties of iron at very high pressures and temperatures have also been studied extensively, because of their relevance to theories about the cores of the Earth and other planets.
-Above approximately 10 GPa and temperatures of a few hundred kelvin or less, α-iron changes into another hexagonal close-packed (hcp) structure, which is also known as ε-iron.
+At high pressures, above approximately 10 GPa and temperatures of a few hundred kelvin or less, α-iron changes into another hexagonal close-packed (hcp) structure, which is also known as ε-iron.
 The higher-temperature γ-phase also changes into ε-iron, but does so at higher pressure.
+The physical properties of iron at very high pressures and temperatures have been studied extensively because of their relevance to theories about the cores of the Earth and other planets.
+The Earth's inner core is generally presumed to consist of an iron-nickel alloy with ε (or β) structure.

 Some controversial experimental evidence exists for a stable β phase at pressures above 50 GPa and temperatures of at least 1500 K. It is supposed to have an orthorhombic or a double hcp structure.
 (Confusingly, the term "β-iron" is sometimes also used to refer to α-iron above its Curie point, when it changes from being ferromagnetic to paramagnetic, even though its crystal structure has not changed.)

-The Earth's inner core is generally presumed to consist of an iron-nickel alloy with ε (or β) structure.